Why the Coromandel Workers Council Exists

 We are working to put an end to this type of exploitation and see that there are many challenges that lie ahead of use.
 The biggest challenge is to get people to come and talk to us to reveal the exploitation that they are incurring.
 Workers may remain silent for a number of reasons.
 In some areas of New Zealand employment opportunities are scarce so there is a fear that their job and those of their colleagues will be taken away.
 Migrants who tolerate this exploitative treatment are often seeking residency and fear the threats of deportation from their employers should they complain.

 We believe that there is a need for an organisation like the CWC to give workers an opportunity to end their exploitation and offer support to employers to meet their minimum responsibilities as the first step to workplace equity.
-To ensure that this can happen we are also offering support services to businesses to help them ensure that they are know what those responsibilities, how they can meet them and the benefits that they will gain from implementing them in the workplace.
+To ensure that this can happen we are also offering support services to businesses to help them ensure that they know what those responsibilities are, how they can meet them and the benefits that they will gain from implementing them in the workplace.